hrzp/simple-payment-verification/README.md

 $ npm install
 $ node bin/www
 ```
-Please pay attention you have to install Postgres and create "unchain_db" database.
+Please pay attention: you have to install Postgres and create "unchain_db" database.
 Set database config in this file:
 src/database/index.js